Asymptotic Behavior of Inter-Event Times in Planar Systems under Event-Triggered Control: Evolution of the inter-event time

+In numerical examples, we have often observed that the \emph{angle map} has even number of fixed points in the interval $[0,\pi)$.
+In corollory~\ref*{rem:general_angle_map_behavior}, we provide some analytical guarantees for this behavior.

-Theorem~\ref{thm:IET-analysis} helps to analyze the evolution of inter-event times under the general class of event-triggering rules~\eqref{eq:general_tr_rule}.
+Remark~\ref{rem:IET-analysis} and Theorem~\ref{thm:IET-analysis} help to analyze the evolution of inter-event times under the general class of event-triggering rules~\eqref{eq:general_tr_rule}.
 But, it is difficult to say anything more specific that holds for all the triggering rules.
 Thus, in the following subsection, we consider the specific event-triggering rule~\eqref{eq:tr2}, or equivalently~\eqref{eq:general_tr_rule} with $M(.) = M_2(.)$ given in~\eqref{eq:M2}.
 We analyze the inter-event times that are generated by this rule for the planar system~\eqref{eq:system}.